 - 69% of consumers would share significant data on their habits in exchange for lower prices from their insurers.

-- 66% would share significant data for personalized services to prevent injury and loss.
+- 66% would share significant data for personalised services to prevent injury and loss.

 click to tweet